genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 1. **Strand-specificity protocol**.
 If you are using strand-specific RNA-seq data, this option will let you choose between the "dUTP" and "ligation" method.
-If you are not sure whether your RNA-seq data is strand-specific or not, you can try using Subsample reads to make a small subsample, map it with Spliced Mapping and check the coverage in Genome Browser for genes on both strands. (default: none)
+If you are not sure whether your RNA-seq data is strand-specific or not, you can try using Subsample Reads application to make a small subsample, map it with Spliced Mapping with Tophat2 and check the coverage in Genome Browser for genes on both strands. (default: none)
 2. **Rule for mapping over known annotations**.
 This option allows you to use annotated transcripts from the reference genome to distinguish between novel and known junctions ("Yes, and discover novel splice junctions").
-   Also, you can restrict mappings only across known junctions ("Yes, without novel splice junctions discovery") or infer splice junctions without any reference annotation ("Do not use known annotations"). (default: Yes, and discover novel splice junctions)
+   Also, you can restrict mappings only across known junctions ("Yes, without novel splice junctions discovery") or infer splice junctions without any reference annotation ("Do not use known annotations"). (default: "Yes, and discover novel splice junctions")
 3. **Rule for filtering multiple mappings**.
+If you set "Unique mappings only", the application will report only unique hits for one mappable read.
+If you are interested in reads mapped to multiple positions in the genome, choose "Multiple mappings only".
+Select "None", if you would like to get both unique and multiple mappings. (default: None)
-   With default settings, the application will report the single best mapping for each read, even if there are multiple valid mapping positions.
-The option "Number of "best" mappings to report" lets you increase the number of reported mappings.
-This can be used together with "Rule for filtering mappings" to choose whether to keep reads mapping to uniquely or to multiple positions, e.g. report up to 5 possible mappings, and only for multi-hit reads.
-If you want to be stricter, you can set the number of allowed mismatches from 2 to 1 or 0.
+4. **Number of best mappings to report** option lets you increase the number of reported mappings.
+This can be used together with "Rule for filtering mappings" to choose whether to keep reads mapping to uniquely or to multiple positions, e.g. report up to 5 possible mappings, and only for multi-hit reads. (default: 1)
-#.
-For paired reads, using the option "Disallow unique mappings of one mate"
+5. **Number of allowed mismatches** option lets you set the maximum number of allowed mismatches per read. (default: 2)
+6. **Disallow unique mappings of one mate** option allows you to discard pairs of reads where one mate maps uniquely and the other to multiple positions.
+   (default: unchecked)
-   you can discard pairs of reads where one mate maps uniquely and the other to multiple positions.
-Selecting "Disallow discordant mappings" will discard all mappings where the two mates map uniquely but with unexpected orientation, or where the distance between two mapped mates differs from and internally estimated fragment length, including mates mapping to different chromosomes.
+7. **Disallow discordant mappings** will discard all mappings where the two mates map uniquely but with unexpected orientation, or where the distance between two mapped mates differs from and internally estimated fragment length, including mates mapping to different chromosomes. (default: unchecked)

-The app is based on Tophat2_ aligner.
+The application is based on Tophat2_ aligner and used in the `Testing Differential Gene Expression tutorial`_.

 .. _Tophat2: https://genomebiology.biomedcentral.com/articles/10.1186/gb-2013-14-4-r36

-This app is used in the `Testing Differential Gene Expression tutorial`_.

 .. _Testing Differential Gene Expression tutorial: http://genestack-user-tutorials.readthedocs.io/tutorials/DGE_analysis/index.html

 Spliced Mapping to Transcriptome with STAR